rick47-curious/rick47-curious/README.md

 ### Hi there 👋

-🌱 I’m currently working as a QA autoamtion Engineer
+🌱 I’m currently working as a QA automation Engineer

 👯 I’m looking to collaborate on web automation & web developement projects